26 of the Best Winter Destinations in Europe

 Accommodation: St. Andrew’s Palace

-Zakopane, Poland
+19. Zakopane, Poland

-Zakopane makes it to the list of best winter destinations in Europe.
+Zakopane makes it to the list of the best winter destinations in Europe.
 Zakopane is the winter capital of Poland.
 The name means literally buried in snow.

 The town is located in the picturesque Tatra Mountains close to the Slovak border.
 The mountain resorts nearby offer a lot in terms of winter sports such as skiing and snowboarding.

-The nearby mountains are also a perfect spot for cross country skiing as well as ski touring.
+The nearby mountains are also a perfect spot for cross-country skiing as well as ski touring.

-If the weather allows it and there is no danger of an avalanche, you can also take a tour of Morskie Oko (Eye of the Sea – a beautiful mountain lake, the biggest one in Tatras).
+If the weather allows it and there is no danger of an avalanche, you can also take a tour of Morskie Oko (Eye of the Sea – a beautiful mountain lake, the biggest one in the Tatras).

-The town itself is thriving with life (also at night) and the Highlanders from the Tatras are well known for their folklore and hospitality.
+The town itself is thriving with life (also at night), and the Highlanders from the Tatras are well known for their folklore and hospitality.

-Zakopane has a wide offer of hotels, guesthouses, and villas for rent, however, many people also rent rooms in their houses, sometimes including delicious homemade food as well.
+Zakopane has a wide offer of hotels, guesthouses, and villas for rent; however, many people also rent rooms in their houses, sometimes including delicious homemade food as well.

-The local specialties here include oscypek (a smoked cheese made of salted sheep milk, made exclusively in the Tatra Mountains region of Poland, best served grilled with cranberry topping), kwaśnica (sauerkraut soup), and placek zbójnicki (potato pankake often served with goulash).
+The local specialties here include oscypek (a smoked cheese made of salted sheep milk, made exclusively in the Tatra Mountains region of Poland, best served grilled with cranberry topping), kwaśnica (sauerkraut soup), and placek zbójnicki (potato pancake often served with goulash).

 If you get really cold, you can get delicious mulled wine everywhere, but you may also try herbata z prądem (electric tea), which is hot tea with alcohol (mostly vodka).